-- No minimum is required on the GRE, but performance will be used to determine eligibility and competitiveness. - · Testing must have been from within the last 5 years.
+- No minimum is required on the GRE, but performance will be used to determine eligibility and competitiveness. - Testing must have been from within the last 5 years. - · Submit score to CASPA using Bryant's PA Program Code: 8825

 The applicant must document at least 2,000 hours of direct patient care experience.